Dissolution of the Soviet Union

-The dissolution of the Soviet Union was the process of internal disintegration within the Soviet Union (USSR) which resulted in the end of the country's and its federal government's existence as a sovereign state, thereby resulting in its constituent republics gaining full independence on 26 December 1991.
-It brought an end to General Secretary (later also President) Mikhail Gorbachev's effort to reform the Soviet political and economic system in an attempt to stop a period of political stalemate and economic backslide.
+The Soviet Union was formally dissolved as a sovereign state and subject of international law on 26 December 1991 by Declaration No. 142-N of the Soviet of the Republics of the Supreme Soviet of the Soviet Union.
+It also brought an end to the Soviet Union's federal government and CPSU general secretary Mikhail Gorbachev's effort to reform the Soviet political and economic system in an attempt to stop a period of political stalemate and economic backslide.

 The Soviet Union had experienced internal stagnation and ethnic separatism.
-Although highly centralized until its final years, the country was made up of 15 top-level republics that served as homelands for different ethnicities.
-By late 1991, amid a catastrophic political crisis, with several republics already departing the Union and the waning of centralized power, the leaders of three of its founding members declared that the Soviet Union no longer existed.
+Although highly centralized until its final years, the country was made up of 15 top-level republics that served as the homelands for different ethnicities.
+By late 1991, amid a catastrophic political crisis, with several republics already departing the Union and Gorbachev continuing the waning of centralized power, the leaders of three of its founding members, the Russian, Belorussian, and Ukrainian SSRs, declared that the Soviet Union no longer existed.
 Eight more republics joined their declaration shortly thereafter.
-Gorbachev resigned in December 1991 and what was left of the Soviet parliament voted to end itself.
+Gorbachev resigned on 25 December 1991 and what was left of the Soviet parliament voted to dissolve the union the following day.

-The process began with growing unrest in the Union's various constituent national republics developing into an incessant political and legislative conflict between them and the central government.
+The process began with growing unrest in the country's various constituent national republics developing into an incessant political and legislative conflict between them and the central government.
 Estonia was the first Soviet republic to declare state sovereignty inside the Union on 16 November 1988.
 Lithuania was the first republic to declare full independence restored from the Soviet Union by the Act of 11 March 1990 with its Baltic neighbors and the Southern Caucasus republic of Georgia joining it over the next two months.